Nature, culture and history

 The Sunshine Coast region sustained people for thousands of years with many resources from a varied and rich environment which included river systems, open forests, coastal wetlands and mountain forests.

-During the 1860s, much changed for the Aboriginal people here.
+During the 1860s, much changed on the Sunshine Coast.
 Vast areas of timber were felled and burnt to make way for farming and stock.
 The railway from Caboolture to Landsborough, built in 1890, opened the way for more intensive settlement.

 As the train line construction continued further north, the Dularcha railway tunnel was built to provide an essential link through the hillier terrain.
 It is one of only two tunnels built along the old narrow-gauge, North Coast Line between Brisbane and Gympie.
 Building the tunnel was labour-intensive work undertaken by T.J.
 Jessor and Co.
 Their workers built the concrete lined tunnel using basic machinery and horses to assist with carting heavy loads.